j-caussade/event-manager/README.md

 ### Deployment Workflow

 The deployment workflow automatically deploys the latest changes from the repository to the VPS.
 It is triggered by pushes to the `master` branch, ensuring the production environment is kept up-to-date.

+## Database

+The project uses a MySQL database, which is set up and initialized using SQL scripts.
+Here's how the database is configured and managed:

+### SQL Scripts

+- **Schema Script**: Located at `./database/schema.sql`, this script is responsible for creating the database schema, including tables and initial setup.
+It should be used to set up the database structure.
+- **Data Script**: Located at `./database/data.sql`, this script is used to populate the database with initial data.
+It is executed after the schema script to ensure all tables are properly set up before data insertion.

+### Configuration

+- **Environment Variables**: The project uses environment variables to manage database configurations.
+These variables are defined in the `./eventura/.env` file and are mirrored in the `./eventura/server/.env` file to ensure consistency across different parts of the application.

+- **Dependencies**:
+  The project relies on the following key dependencies for database interactions:
+  - **MySQL2**: A Node.js driver for MySQL, used for direct database queries and connections.
+  - **Prisma ORM**: An ORM (Object-Relational Mapping) tool used to interact with the database in a more abstract and type-safe manner.
+Prisma simplifies database operations and enhances security by preventing SQL injection and managing database connections efficiently.